The asynchronous scheduler accepts any

 Note: Neither the naive core scheduler nor the multiprocessing scheduler are good at workflows with non-trivial cross-task communication; they have been removed from the plot.

 The shared memory scheduler has some notable limitations:

-- The multiprocessing scheduler cannot transfer data directly between worker processes; all data routes through the master process.
+The multiprocessing scheduler cannot transfer data directly between worker processes; all data routes through the main process.